 Our guides are local, college educated, fluent in English, know the areas around, culture, people and religion.
 They know that it’s the trip of your lifetime and they will make every effort to make your trip successful without a hitch!
 Your guide will share with you his knowledge about the local religion, culture, and traditions arrange your lodging and boarding and make sure that you have necessary permits and deals with the bureaucracies.
 They will show you the wonders of the areas that you will never find yourself on your own.
 They will deal with the lodge owners, work with the driver for planning the tours of the day, buys sightseeing admission fees, reconfirms your flight if any involved and overall is the manager of your trip.
 Our guides are friendly, polite and respectful and will share jokes at times and soon you will become friends

 Altitude Sickness and Health Concerns

-The main reason of the altitude sickness is the lesser amount of oxygen concentration in the higher altitudes.
-The higher we go, the lower is the oxygen concentration and on the arid trans Himalayan region, the oxygen amount will be up to 40% less than in the regular atmosphere.
+The main reason for the altitude sickness is the lesser amount of oxygen concentration in the higher altitudes.
+The higher we go, the lower is the oxygen concentration and on the arid Trans Himalayan region, the oxygen amount will be up to 40% less than in the regular atmosphere.
 There is no hard and fast rule to determine who gets altitude sickness and who not but there are certainly some ways we can minimize the chances of getting sick.
 You need to start training at least a couple of months ahead of the travel date.
-Please, do jog, walk, cycle, swim or take some aerobics that keeps your body in shape , build stamina and also increases confidence level.
+Please, do jog, walk, cycle, swim or take some aerobics that keeps your body in shape, build stamina and also increases confidence level.
 If you have cardiac or pulmonary issues, please consult with your physician before you sign up for this trip.

 Summer is the best time to Travel to Ladakh